-- Number of days in country (+/- \$75 per day) from an 8 day trip - Reduced U.S. Facilitation for immediate family members traveling together - Added Excursions (participating in a safari, staying at a lodge, or visiting the mountain gorillas) - Additional Mission Activity Funds, as required for trip goals - Additional Food Packs for multiple Sponsored Children (\$50 per child)
+- Number of days in country (+/- \$75 per day) from an 8 day trip - Reduced U.S. Facilitation for immediate family members traveling together - Added Excursions (participating in a safari, staying at a lodge, or visiting the mountain gorillas) - Additional Mission Activity Funds, as required for trip goals - Additional Gifts of Food for multiple sponsored students (\$50 per visits)

-Other costs to anticipate include a \$30 visa fee paid upon entering Rwanda, meals during air travel and any personal souvenirs.
+Other costs to anticipate include a \$50 visa fee paid upon entering Rwanda, meals during air travel, and any personal souvenirs.
 Given these variables and your team's goals for the trip, Africa New Life will create a budget that is tailored to each team member.